babelsociety/website/content/blog/beyond-market-economy/index.md

 Profit is when a seller exchange a product for more money they used to acquire it.
 Suppose that to produce 1kg of apples I spend $0.70, then if I sell it for $1.00, I'll net a profit of $0.30, that I can now use to buy something else.

-The profit aspect is very important, given that this is the only way in markets to let money flow and the keep the economy working.
+The **profit** aspect is very important, given that this **is the only way in markets to let money flow and the keep the economy working**.

 In theory sellers can decided by themselves at what price sell their products, however higher the price, less people will buy it.

-This competition between producer and consumers is the so-called "law of supply and demand".
+This competition between producers and consumers is the so-called "law of supply and demand".

 Demand is how many buyers want a given product.

 Supply is how much of a given product is available on the market.

 The law of supply and demand is pretty intuitive and states that when many people want the same product (high demand), then sellers can afford to sell at higher price.
-Vice versa, when there are more products than needed (high supply), sellers will have to low price to be able to sell it.
+Vice versa, when there are more products than needed (high supply), sellers will have to low price to sell it.

 Both demand and supply are influenced by many factors in real life.
-Imagine for example that a drought hit a coffee plantation, it will decrease the amount of available coffee and therefore raise prices.
-That's why prices in markets change through time.
+Imagine that a drought hit a coffee plantation, it will decrease the amount of available coffee and therefore raise prices.
+That's how prices change through time.

 Still, why should a seller low prices?
 It's because there is another competition going on, the one between sellers. **A healthy market needs many competing sellers** over the same product to ensure a fair price.

-Market share in today economy is a big factor for profits.
+Market share is a big factor for profits.
 Given a product, the market share is how much a seller sold of it in proportion to the total amount.
 For example, if in total the market sold 100kg of apples, and a single seller managed to sell 30kg, then their market share would be 30%.

-There are many factors that influence market share, economics often focus on price.
+There are many factors that influence market share, a common one is price.
 Given two equivalent products, a smart buyer will buy the cheaper one, hence a lower price help sellers conquer a bigger piece of the pie.
-It may seems counter-intuitive, but the logic is that I can try to sell apples at 1$/kg, but then only sell 20kg and gain $20, or I can lower the price to 0.90$/kg, which allow me to sell 30kg and gain $27, $7 more than before.
+It may seem counter-intuitive, but the logic is that I can try to sell apples at $1/kg, but then only sell 20kg and gain $20, or I can lower the price to $0.90/kg, which allow me to sell 30kg and gain $27, $7 more than before.

 A third component a seller have to be aware of is the State and its regulations, such as regulations in the food industry that guarantees a certain level of security to buyers.

 This brings us to the degree of freedom in a market.
 Higher the amount of regulations imposed by the State, less is the freedom.

 A free market is when there are no regulations at all and both sellers and buyers are the sole responsible for their actions in the market.
-This means that if a seller goes bankrupt, the whole burden should be on them.
+This means that if a seller goes bankrupt, the whole burden should be on them, same if a buyer gets scammed.

 The opposite extreme is a fully-regulated market where the State is in full control of sales and production, such as the military.

 A market economy is composed by many different markets with various degree of freedom.
 Think for example how different regulations applies to the labor market (more regulations) and the financial one (more freedom).

 There are different flavors of market economies, such as [capitalism](https://en.wikipedia.org/wiki/Capitalism), [market socialism](https://en.wikipedia.org/wiki/Market_socialism) and [mutualism](https://en.wikipedia.org/wiki/Mutualism_%28economic_theory%29).
-All of them share the fundamental aspect we have discussed, but differ in how society is built around it.
+All of them share the fundamental aspects we have discussed, but may add further characteristics and differ in how they build society around it.

+What's important for our discussion is that all share the same fallacies.

 # Issues: an overview